Jehfkemsy/Turtle-API/README.md

 ```

 ### PUT `/application/confirm`
--Changes a hacker's status to confirmed based on email
+-Changes a hacker's status to confirmed based on email (needs login token in header)

 - Example request